 - Pediatric Resident (Seal Blue Scrubs or Business Casual with White Coat)- a doctor who is getting medical training in taking care of babies and children.

-- Pediatrician (Seal Blue Scrubs or Business Casual with White Coat)- a doctor who has special training in taking care of babies and children.
+- Pediatrician (Ceil Blue Scrubs or Business Casual with White Coat)- a doctor who has special training in taking care of babies and children.

 - Pharmacist (Black Scrubs)- a person who has special training in how medications work and the side effects they may cause.